Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Level 6 non-Tuners
 These are very helpful in accessing the higher Level [Synchro Monsters](#Synchro-Monsters) and higher Rank [Xyz Monsters](#Xyz-Monsters), while providing some offensivity and consistency.

 They can Summon themselves by banishing any other available card, which while costly early game, quickly becomes easily accessible as more cards enter circulyzacion.
-Banishing a *Rubic* card gives them a bonus effect on resolution, which can help to neutralyze problematical threats.
+Banishing a *Rubic* card gives them a bonus effect on resolution, which can help to neutralise problematic threats.

 > You can banish 1 other card from your hand, field or Graveyard; Special Summon this card from your hand or Graveyard, then if you banished a ‘Rubic’ card, you can {...} 1 card on the field {...}.